 This can be a new or existing Word document.

 Select OfficeConnect > Connection > Link to Workbook.

 The Open workbook dialog box appears.

 Double-click the file name.

 If you select an OfficeConnect for Excel workbook that doesn’t have any named ranges defined, an alert appears and prompts you to open the source file and create the named ranges.

-Whenever you close and reopen an OfficeConnectt for Word file, any linked tables and data are intact as you saved them.
-However, if you want to work with the named ranges from the source file, you need to connect to the source files again by repeating steps.
+Whenever you close and reopen an OfficeConnect for Word file, any linked tables and data are intact as you saved them.
+To work with the named ranges from the source file, connect to the source files again by repeating the linking steps.
 For more details, see Managing Links and Their Sources.